#DisplacementAlert

 The Displacement Alert Project (DAP) Map is a rich resource of more than a decade of key data on residential displacement in New York City.
-The map shows loss of rent-stabilized units, property sales, and construction permits going back to 2007, and marshal-executed evictions beginning in 2017.
+The map shows loss of rent-stabilized units, property sales, HPD violations, and marshal-executed evictions.

 Each risk factor is its own layer, with properties color-coded by risk level.
 Click buttons on the right to change layers, and click a property to view details.
 Find an address using the search button on the top left, or zoom to a geography using the drop-down options on the right.